time-link/timelink-vscode/README.md

 ### Create a package:
 #### Create a package using vsce (The Visual Studio Code Extension Manager)

-Install typescript and extension dependencies:
+Install typescript and extension dependencies
+(_if runing in a `dev container`,as explained above the dependencies are already installed_):
 ```console
 foo@bar:~$ npm install -g typescript
 foo@bar:~$ npm install -g vsce